 Become a Patriot Music Patron: Patreon

-“Angels in White”
+“Angels in White” (The Nurses’ Song)

 In August of 2019, I wrote this song for a friend as a memorial to his wife who had lost her battle with cancer the year before.
 I wanted to celebrate both her life and to thank all nurses for what they do.
 I don’t believe in coincidences, but the number of synchronicities that occurred throughout the creation of this song are too many to count.
-(More here about “Angels in White” including where to download, stream, lyrics, photos, etc..)
+(More here about “Angels in White” … where to stream, lyrics, photos, etc..)